YuliiaHordiichuk/movie/README.md

 3. add rule for new line before return statement
 4. separate navigation to features and dynamically create router
 5. aliases to routes
-6. axios response and error handling
+6. axios response and error handling (no separation for request method)

-7. how to create enum for routes if routing is created locally but enums has to be used everywhere
-8. how create routes if not as object